MinaDarsh/qmk_firmware/keyboards/ai03/equinox/keymaps/minadarsh/readme.md

 ## Additional notes

 - Make sure when making your own version based on my keymap to have `TAP_DANCE = yes` in your `rules.mk` file and `#define TAPPING_TERM 175` and `#define TAPPING_TERM_PER_KEY` in your `config.h`, else the double-tap keys on the persistent layers won't work.
 The number after Tapping Term can be changed to whatever you want and is in milliseconds.
-Each key in the keymap can also get their own Tapping Term in the `get_tapping_term()` Function.
+Each key in the keymap can also get their own Tapping Term in the `get_tapping_term()` Function in your keymap.
-- In `config.h`, `#define LAYER_IDLE_TIMEOUT` is used to set a timeout variable for when to automatically switch back to the main layer if you toggled to one of the non-persistent layers.
-The number after it is the amount of seconds.
+- In `config.h`, `#define LAYER_IDLE_TIMEOUT 3` is used to set a timeout variable for when to automatically switch back to the main layer if you toggled to one of the non-persistent layers.
+The number is the amount of seconds which you can change to your liking.
 - `config.h` undefines `PRODUCT` and then redefines it with my own, this is so that when you look up the device in (Windows) Devices on your computer, it'll have a nice personalized name.
 You can change this in your own map to make your board also have a unique name. `\x0027` is used to type an apostrophe.